SAKryukov/javascript-playground/README.md

 # JavaScript Playground

-JavaScript Playground can be uses as an advanced calculator.
-The result of the script can be viewer immediately
+JavaScript Playground can be used as an advanced calculator.
+The result of the script can be viewer immediately or with the use of the `console` object; structured console results can be browsed as it is done in the JavaScript IDE and debuggers.

 [Help](https://SAKryukov.github.io/javascript-playground/JavaScript.Playground/help.html)